senselogic/GAME_DEVELOPMENT_TEST/README.md

 *   Has an initial health of **100**.
 *   Has an initial score of **0**, which is incremented by the initial health of the enemies he kills.
 *   Can run at **4** meters per second.
-*   Can shoot several laser rays per second.
+*   Can hit enemies using his laser gun ray.
 *   Walks or runs when the Move axis is used.
 *   Rotates to point his gun toward the hero camera target.
 *   Has a laser gun.